Patterns for Blockchain Data Migration: Blockchain Migration Scenarios

-As shown in Figure \ref{fig:fidelity}, completeness of the data migrated to the target BC increases as we go down the levels.
-All related SCs also need to be migrated with the data chosen as per the selected fidelity level.
-Whereas migration of BC history include all SCs.
+As we go down the levels, completeness of the data migrated to the target blockchain increases.
+All related smart contracts and their embedded data need to be migrated as per the selected fidelity level.